andrewGhazi/dyingforacup/README.md

   - red arrow & dashed line: the previous best observation shifted down by a set amount (`offset`, the length of the red arrow).
-- 2nd panel, blue function: fit sd, the sd of the light grey lines
+- 2nd panel, blue function: fit sd, the sd of the light grey lines (which is not the same thing as the width of the grey ribbon)
 - 3rd panel, red function: expected improvement: the expectation value of a new coffee at the given setting falling above the dashed red line.